MartinNikolovMarinov/tls-handshake/README.md

-# TLS Handshake Simple Implementation
+# TLS 1.3 Handshake Implementation

 **Disclaimer - This implementation is for educational purposes only.**